Golden Rice: What it is, what it does, and how good it is at doing it

-Updated 6 April 2013.
-For articles on Golden Rice in scientific journals, please scroll down to a list of publications!
+Updated 15 July 2019.
+For my articles on Golden Rice, please scroll down to a list of related publications!

 Golden Rice is rice enriched with beta-carotene, a provitamin.
 It was developed to help prevent vitamin A deficiency and its often severe and sometimes deadly consequences in rice-eating populations in developing countries: in these countries many people are too poor to be able afford a balanced diet with greens, fruits and animal products.
 Unfortunately it is only realistic to assume that large parts of these populations will remain poor and malnourished for the foreseeable future.

 Contents: Rice and vitamin A deficiency | Vitamin A interventions to date | Golden Rice as a new vitamin A intervention | Golden Rice as a humanitarian project | Timeline of Golden Rice | The burden of vitamin A deficiency in India |

 Rice and vitamin A deficiency